author-mobile

 Orphan Pages

 Orphan pages have no incoming internal links, making them inaccessible from other parts of the website.
-They might be visited through external links or direct URLs but are not easily found through internal navigation.
+Users might visit them through external links or direct URLs, but they won’t easily find them through internal navigation.
 This can lead to poor indexing and user experience.

 Dead-End Pages